October Birthstones: Opal and Tourmaline (Meaning, Folklore, and Care)

 Necessary Destruction

-Aztecs called the fire opal the “Stone of the Bird of Paradise” after the feathered-serpent god Quetzelcoatl.
-They believed this stone would bring necessary destruction (to give space for new creation to take place).
+The Aztecs called fire opal the “Stone of the Bird of Paradise” after Quetzalcoatl, the feathered-serpent god.
+They believed the stone could bring on the kind of necessary destruction that clears space for new creation.

 Good Luck, Abundance, And Magic